 1stDrive.com launched on 1st April 2005.
 It took me weeks to make the first version of the website, you can read more about that below.
 This website is written, designed and maintained by me (Paul) and that’s why I can put the real truth on here such as pages talking about driving school scams.

-After just days of launching I was fully booked for weeks ahead and it’s been the same ever since.
-My site has grown in popularity over the years and pupils have traveled from as far away as Holland to take driving lessons with me.
+After just days of launching, I was fully booked for weeks ahead and it’s been the same ever since.
+My site has grown in popularity over the years and pupils have travelled from as far away as Holland to take driving lessons with me.

 I’d already had some exciting adventures so far and advances in technology meant there was about to become a way to share my adventures with the world.